piyush121/Questions/README.md

 	- Puzzle
 		- Bridge Crossing Puzzle (1, 2, 5, 10)
 		- Glass full of water (exactly half empty)
+		- 8 Friends are there.
+Each has some unique information to share with all his/her 7 friends.
+They make phone calls.
+		  What is the minimum number of such calls required.

 	- Backtracking: https://see.stanford.edu/materials/icspacs106b/H19-RecBacktrackExamples.pdf
 	- River Crossing puzzle: https://en.wikipedia.org/wiki/River_crossing_puzzle